entando/entando-docs/vuepress/docs/next/tutorials/create/ms/spring-boot-ms.md

 # Create a Spring Boot Microservice

-This tutorial uses the Spring Initializr to create a simple microservice to quicky generate an Entando bundle project.
+This tutorial uses the Spring Initializr to create a simple microservice to quickly generate an Entando bundle project.

 ## Prerequisites
 - [A working instance of Entando](../../../docs/getting-started/)